 3. Communication planning and follow-through

-Energy managers must be able to exchange, engage, convey and express their technical knowledge and creative ideas in a way can be understood easily and quickly by their non-technical team members.
+Energy managers must be able to exchange, engage, convey and express their technical knowledge and creative ideas in a way that can be understood easily and quickly by their non-technical team members.

-4. Understanding energy use
+4. Understanding energy us

 The ability to arrange and retrieve energy data (or knowing your way around aM&T software that does it for you) is key.
 It helps if you can synthesise your technical expertise with some financial know-how (if not, we’ve got you covered here).